MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/other/mac.md

 ### Not all NuGets are ready for macOS

-Packages must target "xamarinmac20" to work in a macOS project.
 You may find that some of the libraries you use do not yet support macOS.
 In this case, you'll need to send a request to the project's maintainer to add it.
 Until they have support, you may need to look for alternatives.

 ### Missing Xamarin.Forms Features

-Not all Xamarin.Forms features are complete in this preview; here is a list of some of the functionality that is not yet implemented:
+Not all Xamarin.Forms features are complete in this preview.
+For more information, see [Platform Support macOS Status](https://github.com/xamarin/Xamarin.Forms/wiki/Platform-Support-macOS-Status) in the [Xamarin.Forms](https://github.com/xamarin/Xamarin.Forms) GitHub repository.

-* Footer
-* Image – Aspect
-* ListView – ScrollTo, UnevenRows support, refreshing, SeparatorColor, SeparatorVisibility
-* MasterDetailPage – BackgroundColor
-* Navigation – InsertPageBefore
-* OpenGLRenderer
-* Picker – Bindable/Observable implementation
-* TabbedPage – BarBackgroundColor, BarTextColor
-* TableView – UnevenRows
-* ViewCell – IsEnabled, ForceUpdateSize
-* WebView – most WebNavigationEvents

 ## Related Links